|33 STARS, MEDALLION CONFIGURATION, PRE-CIVIL WAR THROUGH WAR PERIOD, 1859-1861

 Flags made prior to the Civil War comprise less than one percent of 19th century flags that have survived into the 21st century.
 Prior to the Confederate attack on Fort Sumter, the Stars & Stripes was simply not used for most of the same purposes we employ it in today.
 Private individuals did not typically display the flag in their yards and on their porches.
 Parade flags didn't often fly from carriages and horses.
 Places of business rarely hung flags in their windows.
 Private use of the national flag rose swiftly during the patriotism that accompanied the Civil War, then exploded in 1876.

 The background is 100% cotton twill, black in color.
-The mount was placed in a gilded American molding dates to the period between 1830 and 1860.
-The glazing is U.V. protective plexiglass.
-Feel free to contact us for more details.
+The mount was placed in a gilded American molding dates to the period between 1820 and 1850.
+Spacers keep the textile away from the glazing, which is U.V. protective glass.

 |Collector Level:||Intermediate-Level Collectors and Special Gifts|

 |Earliest Date of Origin:||1859|

 |Price:||Please call (717) 676-0545 or (717) 502-1281|